ferr4n/multicoin/README.md

 ## Multicoin Mining Script
 Install, reinstall and/or uninstall 13 apps that reward sharing your connection.

-Platform: Debian compatible OS on ARM64 architecture.
+Platform: Debian compatible OS on ARM64 architecture and Browan's MerryIoT hotspot.

 Languages: English and Spanish.